ayyo2765/dynamo-testnet-box/README.md

 $ make address2
 ```

-## Sending dynamo
+## Sending coin
-To send dynamo that you've generated to the second wallet: (be sure to change the ADDRESS value below to wallet address generated in the prior command)
+To send coin that you've generated to the second wallet: (be sure to change the ADDRESS value below to wallet address generated in the prior command)

 ```
 $ make sendfrom1 ADDRESS=dyq1...
 AMOUNT=10